aldica/aldica/docs/Test-Memory-BM.md

 | Peak avg. throughput - 2nd load | 1276/s | 1654/s | 1913/s | 1651/s |

 Notes:
-- Memory (total)*: Total comparable memory - heap and off-heap memory - excluding the aldica `contentUrl` data region, which holds data excluded from caching in Alfresco on-heap caches, as that cache is filled only once and never used again in the benchmark - cached data is only relevant for actual content access / download, which was out-of-scope
+- Memory (used)*: Total comparable memory - heap and off-heap memory - excluding the aldica `contentUrl` data region, which holds data excluded from caching in Alfresco on-heap caches, as that cache is filled only once and never used again in the benchmark - cached data is only relevant for actual content access / download, which was out-of-scope
-- Memory reduction (eff)*: Effective memory reduction, taking into account maximum allocated heap memory at which both systems have a similar amount of remaining available heap for actual operations (3 GiB vs. 2.7 GiB)
+- Memory (eff)*: Effective memory allocated, taking into account maximum allocated heap memory at which both systems have a similar amount of remaining available heap for actual operations (3 GiB vs. 2.7 GiB)

 ### Memory Analysis
 In the heap dump of both instances, the biggest object by retained heap memory is the `nodesSharedCache`, taking 980 MiB to 1,1 GiB of heap memory.
 Due to Alfresco design flaws (mutable state in cache entries and usage patterns relying on server-local object semantics), this cache cannot be supported by an Ignite-backed cache.
 The noticeable difference in cache size can be explained by value sharing between the on-heap `nodesSharedCache` and `nodePropertiesCache` instances in default - due to our test model having a single property of type `d:noderef`, the `NodeRefPropertyMethodInterceptor` is triggered, which performs an existence check on the node identified by the property value, causing a cache entry to be created in `nodesSharedCache` with a key used as a value in `nodePropertiesCache`, so both caches essentially split ownership and thus cost.
 In the aldica systems, this cannot occur due to serialisation in the off-heap `nodePropertiesCache`, so the `nodesSharedCache` bears the full heap cost..